sensiolabs/GotenbergBundle/docs/pdf/builders_api/LibreOfficePdfBuilder.md

 * `nativePageRanges(string $range)`:

-Page ranges to print, e.g., '1-4' - empty means all pages.

-If multiple files are provided, the page ranges will be applied independently to each file.
+Page ranges to print, e.g., '1-4' - empty means all pages.<br /><br />If multiple files are provided, the page ranges will be applied independently to each file.

 * `password(string $password)`: